The purpose of early help is to prevent any issues from getting worse by offering families support at the right time.

 Early Help Assessments (EHA) are how professionals identify and assess your family's needs.

-We complete the assessment with your family and a range of different organisations, such as schools and health services.
+We complete the assessment with your family and a range of different organisations, such as schools, police, housing providers and health services.
 This is so the support given meets the needs of the whole family.

 An EHA means everyone can make sure the support is working and making a difference to your family.
 It also helps to improve local services for everyone.